EXPLORE THIS STORY

 DOMINANT ANGLE

-Berlin observes Japanese nuclear with the gaze of a country that shut its own down
+Berlin observes Japanese nuclear power with the gaze of one who closed its own

 Dominant angle identified — does not reflect unanimity of this country’s media